AnteDujic/Programming-for-Data-Analysis_project/README.md

 ### AUTHOR: ANTE DUJIC
 ***

 This repository contains a Jupyter notebook *bmi_ireland.ipynb*, done as a project for Programming for Data Analysis module on GMIT, Ireland.
-It also contains this README file with an overview of the mentioned notebook and *requirements.txt* file with a list of necessary libraries to run this project.
+It also contains this README file with an overview of the mentioned notebook, *requirements.txt* file with a list of necessary libraries to run this project, *dataset.png* image of 20 first rows of the dataset and *bmi_ireland.csv* which is the full simulated dataset.

 ### HOW TO RUN THIS PROJECT?